Originary blog

 From Detection To Settlement: Using PEAC To Turn AI Traffic Into Revenue And Compliance

-How Originary and PEAC turns AI bot detection into an AI paywall using HTTP 402, x402 and Stripe, with signed receipts for billing, audit and compliance.
+How Originary and PEAC connect agent and crawler identification signals to HTTP 402, x402, and Stripe, with signed records for billing, audit, and compliance.

 AIPREF: A Common Language for AI Usage Preferences